paulshivam247/AtliQ-Hardware-Ad-Hoc-Sales-Analysis-Resume-Project-4/README.md

-Excellent idea!
-Here’s a clean, organized **README.md** file you can use for your GitHub repository for this MySQL project:

----

 # 📊 AtliQ Hardware Ad-Hoc Sales Analysis — Resume Project #4

 Welcome to the repository for my **AtliQ Hardware Ad-Hoc Sales Analysis** project, created as part of the **Codebasics Resume Challenge #4**.
 This project involves structured SQL analysis and Excel visualizations to support executive decision-making by addressing 10 ad-hoc business queries from AtliQ Hardware’s management team.